okeeffed/cheat-sheets/GraphQL/GraphQL.md

 It would not be obvious to get all the company names back.

 Maybe as an alternative schema, we would start build out a relational schema.

+Given that, how do we now build out a URL RESTful route in order to get all of this data.